Lake Louise Activities & Attractions

 Road Side Stops Along The Way

-EMERALD LAKE is a 15 minute drive off the TransCanada Highway (TCH) and is well worth the drive.
-You can canoe on the lake or take a lovely walk around its perimeter.
-If you are still in the mood for more water activities, rent a canoe and paddle the shores…spectacular!
+EMERALD LAKE is a 15-minute drive off the TransCanada Highway (TCH) and is well worth the time.
+A 5km trail wanders the perimeter of the lake with magnificent views of the surrounding mountains.
+If still in the mood for more water activities (after rafting!), rent a canoe and paddle around the lake …spectacular!

-NATURAL BRIDGE is just off the TCH and on the way to Emerald Lake, you can see where the Kicking Horse River has slowly eroded the softer layers of strata to leave a “bridge” of erosion-resistant rock spanning the river.
-This area was very popular with Canada’s First Nations peoples as it provided a safe and easy way to cross the cold and mighty waters of the Kicking Horse.
+NATURAL BRIDGE is just off the TCH and on the way to Emerald Lake.
+This easily accessible stop highlights how the Kicking Horse River slowly erodes the soft layers of strata, leaving a natural ‘bridge’ of erosion-resistant rock spanning shore to shore.
+This area was important to Canada’s First Nations peoples as it provided a safe and easy way to cross the cold and mighty waters of the Kicking Horse.

 TAKAKKAW FALLS is Canada’s 2nd highest waterfall and is about 15 minutes off of the TCH.
-You can walk right to the base of the falls, or simply view the falls from the parking area.
-On the way to the falls, stop at “The Meeting of the Waters” where the Kicking Horse and the Yoho rivers converge.
-It is very interesting to see the two different coloured rivers meet and slowly merge together.
+Visitors can walk right to the base of the falls, or simply view the falls from the parking area.
+On the drive to the falls on Yoho Valley Road, stop at “The Meeting of the Waters” where the Kicking Horse and Yoho rivers converge.
+It is mesmerizing to see the two different-coloured rivers meet and slowly merge together.

 SPIRAL TUNNELS is located off the TCH between Lake Louise and Field on the Big Hill.
 Trainspotters will love this stop.
 Interpretive signs describe the engineering and design marvel created in 1909 that has trains ‘spiralling’ through two mountains in order to traverse Kicking Horse Pass.